-Language Coordinator for German in the Foreign Language Centre
+Language Coordinator for German and Russian in the Foreign Language Centre

 Room 316, Queen's Building

 I teach German language to undergraduate students of German in all years, with a focus on ab initio and oral language teaching, and convene the modules MLG1052 and MLG2052.
-In addition, I am involved in the university's Foreign Language Centre as Language Coordinator for German.
+In addition, I am involved in the university's Foreign Language Centre as Language Coordinator for German and Russian.

 Being affiliated with the German Academic Exchange Service (DAAD), I am also happy to advise on funding opportunities to study in Germany and conduct the online language test OnSet for DAAD applicants.